Dear readers of ADxS.org, please forgive the disruption.

 Increased activity of stress-activated kinases

-Is prevented by administration of antioxidant vitamins E and vitamin C
+Is prevented by the administration of the antioxidant vitamins E and C

 IL-1β and H²O² increase the activities of c-Jun N-terminal kinase (JNK) and p38 mitogen-activated protein kinase

-Is prevented by administration of antioxidant vitamins E and vitamin C
+Is prevented by the administration of the antioxidant vitamins E and C

-The higher the IL-1β, IL-6, and IL-8 stress response to an emotionally stressful movie, the greater the stress-related impairment in cognitive control/performance on the Stroop test.76
+The higher the IL-1β, IL-6, and IL-8 stress response to an emotionally stressful movie, the greater the stress-related impairment of cognitive control/performance in the Stroop test.76

-Spatial memory is impaired only with long-term IL-1β administration to the brain, not with short-term administration or with peripheral administration to the peritoneum.68
+Spatial memory is only impaired by long-term administration of IL-1β into the brain, not by short-term administration or peripheral administration into the peritoneum.68

-Neonatal rats treated with endotoxin respond to repeat endotoxin treatment in adulthood:77
+Neonatal rats treated with endotoxin respond to repeated endotoxin treatment in adulthood:77

 Increased gene expression for microglia cell markers in the hippocampus

-A greater increase in gene expression of glial cell markers in the hippocampus
+A stronger increase in the gene expression of glial cell markers in the hippocampus

 This increase remained elevated for 24 h longer

-A more rapid increase in IL-1beta in hippocampus and PFC
+A faster increase in IL-1beta in the hippocampus and PFC

 Peripheral cytokines or basal corticosterone were unchanged

-This could be prevented by administration of a caspase-1 inhibitor to the adult animals 1 hour before the learning event and subsequent endotoxin administration.
+This could be prevented by administering a caspase-1 inhibitor to the adult animals 1 hour before the learning event and the subsequent endotoxin administration.

 A caspase-1 inhibitor prevents the synthesis of IL-1beta

-Peripheral administration of IL-1β reduced the effort shown for sugar rewards versus freely available food.
-Thereby, the preference for sugar over freely available food was not reduced.
-This suggests that IL-1β reduces the magnitude of reward stimuli (anhedonia).
+Peripheral administration of IL-1β reduced the effort shown for sugar rewards compared to freely available food.
+The preference for sugar over freely available food was not reduced.
+This suggests that IL-1β reduces the level of reward stimuli (anhedonia).
 This is similar to the effect of IFN-α.78

-For IL-1β, behavioral effects in rats depend significantly on the mode of delivery (into the brain = intracerebroventricular or injected into the peritoneum = intraperitoneal = peripheral).68
+The behavioral effects of IL-1β in rats depend considerably on the type of application (injected into the brain = intracerebroventricular or into the peritoneum = intraperitoneal = peripheral).68

-For IL-1β, behavioral effects in rats depend significantly on the mode of administration (into the brain = intracerebroventricular or injected into the peritoneum = intraperitoneal = peripheral).68 Anxiousness is increased even more after IL-1β administration into the brain than after IL-1β administration into the peritoneum.
+The behavioral effects of IL-1β in rats depend significantly on the type of administration (into the brain = intracerebroventricular or into the peritoneum = intraperitoneal = peripheral).68 Anxiety is increased even more after IL-1β administration into the brain than after IL-1β administration into the peritoneum.

-For IL-1β, behavioral effects in rats depend significantly on the mode of delivery (into the brain = intracerebroventricular or injected into the peritoneum = intraperitoneal = peripheral).68
+The behavioral effects of IL-1β in rats depend considerably on the type of application (injected into the brain = intracerebroventricular or into the peritoneum = intraperitoneal = peripheral).68

 Movement activity: